Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Discussion

 \subsection{Potential of PCNNs}

 As discussed, the good accuracy and physical consistency of PCNNs make them natural candidates for control-oriented zone temperature models.
-They could however also be used or integrated into digital twins (DTs), a fast-growing field that suffers from two problems that PCNNs could solve.
-Firstly, if historical data is available, they could reduce the effort and knowledge required to calibrate DTs.
-Secondly, once well-calibrated, high-fidelity DTs are often slow at run-time because of the level of detail included in the model, and one could use DTs to generate training data for PCNNs offline and then use the latter for faster inference.
+They could however also be used or integrated into Digital Twins (DTs), a fast-growing field that suffers from two problems that PCNNs could solve.
+Firstly, if historical data is available, they could reduce the effort and knowledge required to calibrate DTs. \nText{Secondly, even when the calibration is successful, DTs often remain slow at run-time due to the level of detail included, something that can be improved by training PCNNs to imitate their behavior and subsequently accelerate the inference procedure.} \rText{Secondly, once well-calibrated, high-fidelity DTs are often slow at run-time because of the level of detail included in the model, and one could use DTs to generate training data for PCNNs offline and then use the latter for faster inference.}

 PCNNs could also be used in retrofitting operations, albeit restricted to the renewal of energy systems.
-Indeed, since PCNNs are robust to changes in the control input, one could assess the possibilities arising from different power systems, e.g. the impact of adding or subtracting some heating capacity.
-Combined with an intelligent controller, one could anticipate the potential energy savings of the new system and balance them with the installation costs to compute the return on investment of the operation.
+Indeed, since PCNNs are robust to changes in the control input\nText{s}, one could assess the possibilities arising from different power systems, e.g. the impact of adding or subtracting some heating capacity.
+Combined with an intelligent controller, one could \nText{for example} anticipate the potential energy savings of the new system and balance them with the installation costs to compute the return on investment of the operation.

 Overall, we thus see good potential for PCNNs in the field of building modeling and beyond.
 Indeed, while we present a specific case study on zone temperature models in this work, it is noteworthy that the structure of PCNNs, with a physics-informed module in parallel to a black-box one, is very general and flexible.
-If more information about the physics of the system is known, the physics-informed module can be expanded to incorporate it.
-Moreover, any system with similar underlying physical processes, i.e. systems that can \textit{accumulate and dissipate energy}, might be modeled with PCNNs, adjusting the physics-informed module.
+If more information about the physics of the system is known or required, the physics-informed module can be expanded to incorporate it.
+For example, if PCNNs are used to analyze the impact of solar gains, then $E$ should include a detailed model of this process on top of the current formulation.
+Thanks to the modularity of PCNNs, the rest of the pipeline of Figure~\ref{fig: structure} would not be modified, apart from possible changes in which inputs are contained in $x$.
+Typically, if a detailed model of the solar gains is included in $E$, then the solar irradiation does not need to be processed in $D$ anymore.
+In general,\remText{Moreover,} any system with similar underlying physical processes, i.e. systems that can \textit{accumulate} and \textit{dissipate} energy, might be modeled with PCNNs, adjusting the physics-informed module.